 "You can start to fill in the gaps that way and understand who is around you," Kidd said.

 James' memory works differently.
 There's no holes or spaces to fill in.
 He remembers everything.
 He demonstrated that last month after he was asked a question about the final play of the All-Star Game five days after the event.
 He went on to describe what happened in exacting detail.

 "They switched out on AD [Anthony Davis], and two guys went to AD, so Kawhi [Leonard] went directly to James [Harden]," James said. "[Harden] drove the baseline and threw it to CP [Chris Paul] in the corner.
 And then CP drove middle, kicked it back to me, and they were scrambled defensively.
 For a second, I was about to go one-on-one, which you saw in the picture that I posted with me and Giannis [Antetokounmpo].
 But then when I saw that Kyle Lowry was on Anthony...When I saw Kyle on AD, we made eye contact, and I just knew he was gonna duck in.
 And it was just a bang-bang play right there."

 James said his memory is both a gift and a curse.

 There's things he wishes would fade away with time, such as when he lived off of food stamps in the projects of Akron, Ohio, as a child.
 Or when he and his mother had to move 12 times between ages five and eight.

-"Some of the areas of my life that I had when I was younger, I try to forget about," James told Sports Illustrated.
+"Some of the areas of my life that I had when I was younger, I try to forget about," James said.
 "At the same time, some of the things that I went through when I was younger, I also keep because it made me who I am today.
 I can remember a lot of things."